-The formulation of the new constitution began on 1 May 2012 following a six-month preparatory stage during which randomly selected citizens were invited by the Constitution Platform Initiative, a group comprised of thirteen professional organisations and trade unions with the secretariat of the Economic Policy Research Foundation of Turkey (TEPAV), to give "their opinions, demands and expectations...about the new constitution on a neutral, free, and civilised platform for deliberation."148 The 'Turkey Speaks' platform reportedly attracted more than 6,500 people to its meetings around the country, about one third of whom were NGO representatives.149 http://www.tepav.org.tr/en/haberler/s/2728 (accessed 12 August 2013)
+The formulation of the new constitution began on 1 May 2012 following a six-month preparatory stage during which randomly selected citizens were invited by the Constitution Platform Initiative, a group comprised of thirteen professional organisations and trade unions with the secretariat of the Economic Policy Research Foundation of Turkey (TEPAV), to give "their opinions, demands and expectations...about the new constitution on a neutral, free, and civilised platform for deliberation."
+The 'Turkey Speaks' platform reportedly attracted more than 6,500 people to its meetings around the country, about one third of whom were NGO representatives.
+148

-The Commission began its work by drafting those articles that were deemed to be less contentious and although the process was described as 'admirably participatory'150 it has been less successful in terms of actually reaching agreement on the articles of the new constitution.
-At the outset the
+The Commission began its work by drafting those articles that were deemed to be less contentious and although the process was described as 'admirably participatory' it has been less successful in terms of actually reaching agreement on the articles of the new constitution.
+At the outset the Commission was given one year to finalise the new draft constitution and although it was suggested that this would not be sufficient the Prime Minister had in fact argued that six months would be adequate.
+However, by the June 2013 deadline, only 48 articles had been agreed on, which resulted in an agreement to continue the work of the Commission over the summer period, following several meetings between the Commission chairman, Cemil Çiçek, and the Prime Minister and